melektron/lib_is31fl3236/README.md

+# Disclaimer

+This library (and repo) is not ready and currently under development.
+It will be ready and working in the next couple of days.

+<br><br>

 # Lib IS31FL3236

 Lib IS31FL3236 is a simple library to more easily controll the ISSI IS31FL3236 and IS31FL3236A constant current LED driver ICs.